ChengsongTan/CXLcacheFormalisation/README.md

 # ASPLOS25CXLcacheFormalisation

 You can explore all thy files in this directory.
+## Important: this works with Isabelle2023
 For looking at toplevel theorem, go to TopLevelTheorem.thy.

 You can either check it via directly running Isabelle jedit (which will likely crash because too many files are imported), or build sessions prepared in the ROOT file and then load them with TopLevelTheorem.thy (recommended).